 The best time to visit Dubai is from October to April.
 From October onwards, the temperature starts going down and there's less humidity

-With daily temperatures in the late 20s to early 30s and very little rainfall, the month of November offers the perfect temperature to be outdoors and get that suntan without the roasting heat of the summer months.
+With daily temperatures in the late 20s to early 30s and very little rainfall, the month of November offers the perfect temperature to be outdoors without the roasting heat of the summer months.

-In addition to a beautiful weather, November also brings in a bunch of festivals and events like DP World Tour Championship, Abu Dhabi F1, Dubai Design Week and the likes for a wholesome holiday experience for every traveller.
+In addition to beautiful weather, November also brings in a bunch of festivals and events like the DP World Tour Championship, Abu Dhabi F1, and Dubai Design Week.

 This section features our top 10 activities to enjoy in November in Dubai.